2023 Solar Incentives Guide for Black Forest, CO - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-At this point, the percentage will see a slight decrease annually until the end of the program in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After 2032, the credit percentage will decrease slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Black Forest solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to understand how the new Clean Energy Credit will apply to you is to reach out to your local Black Forest solar panel installation expert with your questions.

 State & Local Solar Incentives